osorensen/BayesCourseEPINOR2021/README.md

 Meeting
 2021](https://en.uit.no/forskning/forskningsgrupper/nyheter/artikkel?p_document_id=476300&sub_id=744901).

-The plan for the day is as follows:
+The tentative plan for the day is as follows.
+Links to the course material will be added once it’s ready.

 | Time          | What                                          |
 |---------------|-----------------------------------------------|